-string in the file as base64 encoded string

-md5 in the file as hex encoded string

-sha256 in the file as hex encoded string
+string in the file as base64 encoded stringmd5 in the file as hex encoded stringsha256 in the file as hex encoded string dataset e.g. for ua-seen with type string:

-dataset

 Datasets have a simple structure, where there is one piece of data per line in the file.